nechel11/hxh/README.md

 # hxh
-telegram bot using hh.api and web version
+hxh is telegram bot using hh.api it also provides web version.

 ## How it works